 Hellenistic Site on Failaka

-From John Hopkins, taken during a 1974 archaeological dig.
+The images below come from John Hopkins and were taken during a 1974 dig.
 The set of photos included one of Theresa Howard Carter standing in front of a painting, which I am told is the work of Abdullah Algassar.

 From The Danish Archaeology Expedition to Kuwait (1958 – 1963): A Glimpse into the Archive of Moesgard Museum.